Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

-We also investigate the effect of the number of pieces in our disjunction, $q$, on the computational time needed to achieve a $10^{-4}$ optimality gap for rank-one matrix completion problems, in Figure \ref{fig:mc1_branch}.
-While we do not observe a significant difference between using $q=2$ or $q=3$ pieces, we find that implementing a disjunctive scheme with $q=4$ pieces allows our branch-and-bound strategy to converge orders of magnitude faster, across all values of $p$ and $\gamma$.
-We suspect this occurs because four-piece disjunctions include zero as a breakpoint, which break some symmetry issues.
-However, we also observe that this relative advantage vanishes as $n$ increases, an observation which we confirm on larger instances in Figure \ref{fig:mc1_size_gap_pknlog_linear_linear3}.
+We also investigate the effect of the number of pieces in our disjunction, $q$, on the time needed to achieve a $10^{-4}$ optimality gap for rank-one matrix completion problems, in Figure~\ref{fig:mc1_branch}.
+We do not observe a significant difference between using $q=2$ or $q=3$ pieces.
+However, we find that implementing a disjunctive scheme with $q=4$ pieces allows our branch-and-bound strategy to converge orders of magnitude faster, across all values of $p$ and $\gamma$.
+We suspect this occurs because four-piece disjunctions include zero as a breakpoint, which breaks some symmetry.
+However, we also observe {that} this advantage vanishes as $n$ increases; Figure~\ref{fig:mc1_size_gap_pknlog_linear_linear3} confirms this on larger instances.